 Older adults are viewed as resources to families and communities.
 Young people feel valued as resources for seniors and gain a sense of self-efficacy.

 Reciprocity: People of all ages have opportunities to give and receive support; to teach and learn.
 Age groups rely on each other for support.

 Individual worth: Each individual, regardless of age, race/ethnicity, gender, or other characteristics deserves respect and care.
 Each is entitled to equal access to the community’s resources and has opportunities to contribute to the community.

 Diversity/Inclusion: Efforts are made to foster understanding across diverse groups, which promotes recognition of shared priorities and untapped resources.
 Policies and programs are designed for all members of the community, with the understanding that improvements to overall community quality of life will benefit most members of the community.

 Equity: Fairness is reflected in all policies and services.
-Advocates for the young and the old are not pitted against each other for limited resources, but work together as allies toward the development of mutually beneficial policies and service.
+Advocates for the young and the old are not pitted against each other for limited resources but work together as allies toward the development of mutually beneficial policies and services.

 - From Communities for All Ages - Intergenerational Community Building: Resource Guide